 My blog originally started as an escape from the biology and anatomy text books of Vet Tech school, but has grown to become a serious personal journey in trying to recreate bygone styles for a modern world.
 Named after my beloved furry friend and a WWII bomber plane, Lucky Lucille is an inspirational sewing resource known for candid writing and narrative photography.

 I sew a mix of modern garments with a vintage twist, authentic period costumes for WWII reenactments, projects made from my own fabric designs, and I even dabble in the trials and tribulations of knitting.
-Aside from sharing my personal sewing projects, I also host group sewing challenges, offer free fashion downloads, and share various tutorials – all with a heavy vintage influence, of course!
-Though Veterinary Technology didn’t pan out as my career, you’ll still find me surrounded by animals in the rural New York town where I call home, pursuing new ventures in fabric design and continuing on the creative odyssey of a vintage-obsessed seamstress in the 21st century.
+Aside from sharing my personal sewing projects, I also host group sewing challenges, offer free fashion downloads, and share various tutorials – all with a vintage influence, of course!
+Though Veterinary Technology didn’t pan out as my career, you’ll still find me surrounded by animals in the rural New York town where I call home, pursuing new ventures in fabric design and continuing on the creative odyssey of a vintage-lovin’ seamstress ‘Making Do’ in the 21st century.

-- FEATURES AND PRESS -
+FEATURES AND PRESS:

 1st Place in the 2013 Craftsy Blogger Awards – Best Photography on a Sewing Blog